HossamSayed99/Degrees/README.md

 ## A program that determines how many “degrees of separation” apart two actors are.

-The program finds the shortes paths between any two actors using the data provided in the datasets.
+This program finds the shortest path between any two actors using the data provided in the datasets using Breadth First Search (BFS).

 ## Usage